CyberShadow/Digger/README.md

 ### Configuration

+You can optionally configure a few settings using a configuration file.
-Copy `digger.ini.sample` to `digger.ini` and adjust as instructed by the comments.
+To do so, copy `digger.ini.sample` to `digger.ini` and adjust as instructed by the comments.

 ### Usage

+##### Building D

+    # build latest master branch commit
-To build D:
+    $ digger build

     # build a specific D version
     $ digger build v2.064.2